 In the initial stages of your business, you may be content with an on-location data storage solution.
 But you may soon realize that your storage could be more demanding as your business begins to experience growth.

-Fortunately, colocation may be a good option to help continue enjoying the control that is almost equal to an on-premises solution without having to deal with managing your equipment.
+Fortunately, a colocation data center may be a good option to help continue enjoying the control that is almost equal to an on-premises solution without having to manage your equipment.
 In other words, you will collocate your equipment with a data center facility, which allows you to enjoy the features of the data center’s network infrastructure, such as equipment management and comprehensive security.

 Cloud storage is another excellent option for file storage for small businesses.
 Much like in colocation, the physical environment (or servers) is typically owned and managed by the hosting company.